Freek Jansen: House of Representatives

+In early 2022, Jansen declined a seat in the States of Overijssel, which was offered to him as there was a vacancy and he had been FvD's lijstduwer in the 2019 provincial elections.
+Jansen accepting the seat would have compelled him to relocate to the province.
+Jansen received a second term in the House after he was re-elected in 2023 as Forum for Democracy's second candidate.
+He temporarily stepped down on 16 January 2024 to make room for Pepijn van Houwelingen to serve on the body.
+NOS reported that such a temporary switch unrelated to health reasons had not occurred in the House since 1977.
+Although the replacement was intended to last six months, Van Houwelingen stayed on as a member of parliament.
+Jansen was Forum for Democracy's second candidate in the June 2024 European Parliament election, but the party did not secure any seats.

 Political views

 In speeches, Jansen has complained about a moral weakening of Western civilization.
 He has said that people have become slaves of a financial system based on debt, that society suffers from consumerism and social isolation, and that mass immigration is causing the replacement of the population by people who do not share Western culture.
 Jansen has called immigration an "insane demographic experiment", of which young people will experience the consequences.
 During a debate in the House of Representatives, he decried the (by his own count) four million immigrants who had entered the Netherlands after World War II.
 Jansen said that without them the Netherlands would not be suffering from crime, street disturbances, a housing shortage, and overcrowded classrooms and hospitals (the latter during the COVID-19 pandemic).
 Furthermore, he said that "there would be conviviality and trust", that "you would not have to look over your shoulder while using an ATM", and that "girls could walk alone on the streets carefree".
 Earlier, he had also stated that children are being raised as slaves, unable to say what they think and unable to fight for what they care about because of political correctness.

 Jansen has said that civilization must be saved from its downfall and that there is a choice between going under and fighting for a renaissance.
 He believes this latter option requires a community stronger in unity with an urge to dominate.
 Trouw reported that Jansen has used references to the alt-right.